ef-labs/when.java/README.md

 Examples
 ---------

+1\.
+The most basic scenario

-The following demonstrates the most basic scenario where a resolution handler is registered and then triggered in the future.
+The following demonstrates registering a resolution handler that is triggered in the future.

 ```java
         // Create the when and deferred objects